fasiha/hold-em-tools/README.md

 2. Player 3 ::  4h 5h |  Qh 7c Js 4c 3d => pa
 3. Player 4 ::  Kd 3h |  Qh 7c Js 4c 3d => pa
 4. Player 1 ::  2c 6s |  Qh 7c Js 4c 3d => hi

+---

+With the above information, one can readily compute naive [Kelly bets](https://en.wikipedia.org/wiki/Kelly_criterion) for each round of betting, and then get into the non-card aspects of the gameplay.

+The abbreviations I use are:
+- rf, royal flush
+- sf, straight flush
+- qu, “quad” or four-of-a-kind
+- fh, full house
+- fl, flush
+- st, straight
+- tr, “trip” or three-of-a-kind
+- 2p, two pairs
+- pa, one pair
+- hi, high card